cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   of the derivation of OPRF keys via a single PRF.
 As long as the derivation of different OPRF keys from a single OPRF has different PRF inputs, the protocol is secure.
 The choice of such inputs is up to the application.
+- {{JKX18}} comments on a strong defense against essentially the only inherent remaining weakness of a "strong aPAKE", namely, offline dictionary attacks upon server compromise.
+The authors suggest implementing the OPRF phase as a Threshold OPRF {{TOPPSS}}, effecitvely forcing an attacker to act online or to control at least t key shares, the threshold number of keyshares necessary to recombine the shared key.
+This implementation only affects the server and changes nothing for the client.
+However, this mechanism is out of scope for this document.

 The following list enumerates notable differences and refinements from the original cryptographic design in {{JKX18}} and the corresponding CFRG document